Imanuella74/ambulance-cctv-detection/README.md

 *The example video that we are using [Link](https://youtu.be/bnX1JqglJ2E).*

+For future implementation, we will use video stream from CCTV camera palced on the traffic light, and will do inference every 5 seconds when there is a path that crossing the junction.

 ## Deployment
 We are using Flask (a python framework) to deploy it in the server and serves as REST API.
 When the API is send, it will return predicted value as a JSON format.